lloydlentz/slate-tips/helpers/querysting.md

 ## HOWEVER

 That does not always parse params as expected.
-After some [discussion wht my elders](https://stackoverflow.com/questions/7731778/get-query-string-parameters-url-values-with-jquery-javascript-querystring)
+After some [discussion with my elders](https://stackoverflow.com/questions/7731778/get-query-string-parameters-url-values-with-jquery-javascript-querystring)
  I'd reccomend adding a jQuery bootstrap

 ```JAVASCRIPT